beemojs/beemo/docs/provider.md

 Beemo supports [synchronizing dotfiles](./consumer.md#synchronizing-dotfiles) across all projects that consume your configuration module (the repository you just created).
 This includes things like `.gitignore`, `.npmignore`, `.travis.yml`, and more.
-This _does not_ include configuration dotfiles like `.babelrc` and `.flowconfig`, as those are handled automatically by the drivers mentioned above.
+This _does not_ include configuration dotfiles like `babel.config.js` and `.flowconfig`, as those are handled automatically by the drivers mentioned above.

 To begin, create a `dotfiles/` folder.